flyingcircusio/fc-nixos/doc/src/matomo.md

 :::

 Updates are handled by the role.
 New versions overwrite files in the installation directory, copied from the `matomo` Nix package.
+If needed, database migrations are also run automatically.

 ## Interaction